-Normal Dosage at Prolonged Intervals If the creatinine clearance rate is not available and the patient's condition is stable, a dosage interval in hours for the normal dose can be calculated by mul-tiplying the patient's serum creatinine by 9, e.g., if the serum creatinine concentration is 2 mg/100 mL, the recommended single dose (7.5 mg/kg) should be administered every 18 hours.
+If the creatinine clearance rate is not available and the patient's condition is stable, a dosage interval in hours for the normal dose can be calculated by multiplying the patient's serum creatinine by 9, e.g., if the serum creatinine concentration is 2 mg/100 mL, the recommended single dose (7.5 mg/kg) should be administered every 18 hours.

-Reduced Dosage at Fixed Time Intervals When renal function is impaired and it is desirable to administer amikacin at a fixed time interval, dosage must be reduced.
-In these patients, serum amikacin concentrations should be massured to assure accurate administration of amikacin and to avoid concentrations above 35 meg/mL.
+Reduced Dosage at Fixed Time Intervals

+When renal function is impaired and it is desirable to administer amikacin at a fixed time interval, dosage must be reduced.
+In these patients, serum amikacin concentrations should be measured to assure accurate administration of amikacin and to avoid concentrations above 35 mcg/mL.
 If serum assay determinations are not available and the patient's condition is stable, serum creatinine and creatinine clearance values are the most readily available indicators of the degree of renal impairment to use as a guide for dosage.

 First, initiate therapy by administering a normal dose of 7.5 mg/kg, as a loading dose.
-This loading dose is the same as the normally recom would be calculated for a patient with normal renal function as described above.
+This loading dose is the same as the normally recommended dose that would be calculated for a patient with normal renal function as described above.

-To determine the size of maintenance doses administered every 12 hours, the loading dose should be reduced in proportion to the reduction in the patient's ine clearance rat
+To determine the size of maintenance doses administered every 12 hours, the loading dose should be reduced in proportion to the reduction in the patient's creatinine clearance rate:

-Maintenance dose every 12 hours = (observed CrCl in mL/min x calculated loading dose in mg.) normal CrCl in mL/min
+Maintenance dose every 12 hours = (observed CrCl in mL/min x calculated loading dose in mg.)

+Normal CrCl in mL/mir

-(CrCl = creatinine clearance rate)
+(CrCI = creatinine clearance rate)